 5. Competitor Insights

 In addition to learning more about your own customers, it is also useful to know these facts about your competitor across the street.
 If you can see how your visitors compare to theirs, or how your location performs in comparison to theirs, you are better equipped to attract your ideal customer base.
-Human Movement Data provides the quickest and easiest way to perform competitive analysis, and is often the only alternative to traditional methods available.
+Consumer Behaviour Data provides the quickest and easiest way to perform competitive analysis, and is often the only alternative to traditional methods available.

-The Limits of Human Movement Data
+The Limits of Consumer Behaviour Data

 -

-Human Movement Data is a sample.
+Consumer Behaviour Data is a sample.
 It is not 100% of visitors, and it should not be treated as such.
 Like any sampling method, it can be subject to biases or lack of volume.
 For more information, take a look at articles on scale, accuracy and mobile location data sources.

 -

 There is no direct link between mobile observations and value of transactions.
-We see footfall or visitation with Human Movement Data, but no confirmation of whether or not a purchase was made.
+We see footfall or visitation with Consumer Behaviour Data, but no confirmation of whether or not a purchase was made.
 In addition, one purchase, say at a fast food restaurant, can actually have 4 devices associated with it (a family of four).
 Finally, not all purchasers are carrying smartphones that have opted into sharing location.
 That being said, there is a high degree of correlation, but this should be used directionally rather than absolutely.

 -

-Since Human Movement Data is intermittent, this means that not every move a device makes is captured.
+Since Consumer Behaviour Data is intermittent, this means that not every move a device makes is captured.
 This is true even for “background” sources.
 Because of this, doing an analysis on something like frequency of visitation can be problematic.
 A key thing to remember is that just because a device wasn’t observed in a location, doesn’t mean the device didn’t actually visit the location.
 A concrete example would be a device with a ping in a Walmart 2 times in the course of a 90-day window.
 This could mean that the device was only in Walmart twice.
 However, it could also mean the device was there 4 times, but only created a geodata event 2 of the times the devices was in store.
 The proper usage of the data there is to focus on the fact that the device created a ping two times within the Walmart, nothing more.
-Essentially, using Human Movement Data can give you a sample of your frequent visitors, but it is not an exhaustive list of your most frequent customers.
+Essentially, using Consumer Behaviour Data can give you a sample of your frequent visitors, but it is not an exhaustive list of your most frequent customers.